ZachGawlik/vscode-convert-object-to-jsx/README.md

 - Comments in the text selection are not supported

 Given the narrowness of usecases for this extension, I expect it would be rare to hit either of these constraints.
 Feel free to file an issue if they frequently obstruct your use of this tool.

+For more insight on the reasoning behind this choice, see the [release post](https://zachgawlik.com/blog/2019-05-01-vscode-convert-object-to-jsx-release).